Cyprus Popular Bank: Legacy and Corporate Status

+Trading on the island as Laiki Bank (Laiki being the Greek word for Popular), as of September 2012 it held a 16% share of the market in loans and a 14.4% share of deposits.
+The Bank made a series of large loans, many to Greek companies prior to and during their financial crisis.
+What followed has been described as "billions handed out in bad loans created a financial time-bomb".
+After the bank faced financial distress, it was rescued by the Cypriot government, which took 84% ownership on 30 June 2012.
+Following the 2012–2013 Cypriot financial crisis, its retail network was merged into Bank of Cyprus, while its corporate identity and private banking arms were preserved for specialized investment financial services.

+Chronology

 In 1901, four leading citizens of Limassol—Agathoclis Francoudis, Ioannis Kyriakides, Christodoulos Sozos and Neoklis Ioannides—established the Popular Savings Bank of Limassol to encourage saving among the workforce.
 More than two decades later, in 1924, the bank changed its name from the Popular Savings Bank of Limassol to the Popular Bank of Limassol.
 The bank also became the first company in Cyprus to register as a public-traded company.

 Then in 1967, the Popular Bank of Limassol changed its name to Cyprus Popular Bank (CPB) to reflect the bank’s expansion beyond Limassol.
 Expansion beyond Limassol followed quickly, with the establishment of its first branches in Nicosia, Famagusta (1969), and Paphos and Larnaca (1970).
 Also in 1970, Midland Bank acquired 22% of the company's shares, making Midland a major shareholder in CPB.
 The next year CPB relocated its headquarters from Limassol to Nicosia.